 Cranberry juice is available for purchase online.

 D-mannose is a naturally occurring sugar found in certain fruits, such as cranberries and blueberries.
-A new study suggests that D-mannose is just as effective as antibiotics in preventing recurrent urinary tract infections in women.
+A

 The sugar attaches to any E. coli bacteria present and prevents them from sticking to the walls of the urinary tract or bladder.
 The bacteria are then flushed out on urination.